 It’s a tough world out there right now.
-With so much uncertainty, fear, and intense energy, it’s no wonder why so many of us find ourselves spiraling through worst case scenarios and scary thoughts and feelings.
+With so much uncertainty, fear, and intense energy in the news (and it has been in the news consistently for a long, long time), it’s no wonder why so many of us find ourselves spiraling through worst case scenarios and scary thoughts and feelings.
 Then, of course, once we find ourselves down this negative rabbit hole, it can be so hard to climb out of it.

 “Negative thoughts spiral when they become a pattern, and we call these ‘thinking traps’ or ‘unhelpful thinking styles,’” Dr. Elena Touroni, psychologist and co-founder of My Online Therapy, tells SheKnows.
 “Some of the most common are catastrophizing (predicting the worst case scenario), black and white thinking (seeing things in extremes – good or bad, positive or negative) and emotional reasoning (when we base our view according to how we feel rather than the facts).”

 The danger of negative thought spirals, says Touroni, is when we start believing everything we think.